n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 space (`U+00A0`).

-The dotted-circle placeholder is frequently used when displaying a vowel or diacritical mark in isolation.
-Real-world text documents may also use other characters, such as hyphens or dashes, in a similar placeholder fashion; shaping engines should cope with this situation gracefully.
+The dotted-circle placeholder is frequently used when displaying a combining mark in isolation.
+Real-world text syllables may also use other characters, such as hyphens or dashes, in a similar placeholder fashion; shaping engines should cope with this situation gracefully.

+In addition, Syriac text runs may include the "Tatweel" or kashida codepoint (`U+0640`) from the Arabic block, because the Syriac block does not encode a separate kashida character.

 The combining grapheme joiner (CGJ) is primarily used to alter the order in which adjacent marks are positioned during the